civicrm/civicrm-core/AUG_CHANGES.md

 26bb201 | Add in AUG Change log |
 45c2935 | CRM-19835 port of PR 9801 | No sign its being merged in core soon
 e899ec4 | Fix issue where disabled groups were appearing in CiviMail Receipients box | Pr waiting merger as per Redmine 24407 Atrium 4462
 11462b7 | CRM-20989 Fix Active provider count to know about multisite |  PR merged into 4.7.24
+528a108 | Atrium-4729 Fix issue where we were loading in non mailing groups into receipients box | Waiting on review of core PR